STV Sports Centre: Friday Night Football

 The Friday night programme was relaunched on 13 August 2010 as the hour-long Friday Night Football, focusing on previews and analysis of the Clydesdale Bank Scottish Premier League and featuring action from midweek UEFA Champions League and Europa League fixtures.
 The series was introduced as part of a two-year production and archive services deal between STV and the SPL.

 A few weeks into the new series, STV decided to shorten the programme to the original 30 minutes.
 The programme was axed in June 2011.

 Sports Centre Rugby

 Sports Centre Rugby was broadcast on Sunday nights after the late ITV News bulletin.
 It featured highlights from the weekend's Celtic League games with extended coverage of matches involving Glasgow Warriors and Edinburgh Rugby.

 Originally broadcast as STV Rugby, the programme was introduced in September 2009 after a deal was reached between the Celtic League Association, Scottish Rugby and STV, following the closure of Setanta Sports' UK operations.

-The Sports Centre strand was discontinued in 2011, with highlights of the new 2011–12 rugby season, now known as Pro12 airing under the STV Rugby banner once again.
+The Sports Centre strand was discontinued in 2011, with highlights of the 2011–12 rugby season, now known as Pro12 airing under the STV Rugby banner once again.